+Static data doesn't cut it any more.
 Companies and organizations, like people, are continuously changing and evolving: new hires, new offices, international expansion… There are moments when your product or service will be needed more than at another time.
 Organizations will fall in and out of your list of best-fit prospects.
 Thus, it makes sense to use real-time prospect lists instead of relying on static lists with data that can (and will) become stale and outdated.

 Working with accurate data from the very beginning will increase your close rates, simply because you’ll be able to focus on prospects that matter.
 Leave old data in the past, where it belongs, and avoid reaching out to disconnected phones or having emails bounce back due to invalid addresses.